I’ve been thinking about success a lot these days–what it means, what happens if you fail, what happens if you don’t fail.

 We all have our own goals and reasons for wanting to reach those goals.
 We also live in a world that glorifies success and achievement, often equating success with material wealth, societal status, and physical desirability.
 On social media, we are bombarded by images that act as scorecards in this game we’ve set up for ourselves, and if we aren’t mindful we can become anxious and depressed when we are tempted to compare our lives with what we see.

 In the U.S.A. our very economic and societal system is based on competition.
 Money is the scorecard.
-And even though we KNOW the richest people are often no happier than the rest of us, we somehow still believe getting rich, famous, and successful will make us happy.
+And even though we understand that the richest people are often no happier than the rest of us, we somehow still believe getting rich, famous, and successful will make us happy.